taxidriver802/python-practice-games/README.md

 - Determines the winner based on game rules.
 - Option to play multiple rounds.

+### 5. Easy Tic-Tac-Toe
+A simple implementation of the classic Tic-Tac-Toe game where the player competes against the computer.

+**Features:**
+- 3x3 grid display.
+- Player vs. computer gameplay.
+- Checks for win, lose, or draw conditions.

 ## How to Run
 1. Clone the repository.
 2. Navigate to the desired game folder.